Darukshock/darukshock.github.io/guide/custom_resource.md

 }
 ```

-You might also want to enable the `mc-dp-icons.enableSubfolderIcons` settings to, well, enable sub-folder icons.<br>
+You might also want to enable the `mc-dp-icons.enableSubfolderIcons` setting to, well, enable sub-folder icons.<br>
-## Credits
+## Thanks
-Huge thanks to the [Beet team](https://github.com/mcbeet/beet/graphs/contributors) for making this possible in the first place<br>
+- [Beet team](https://github.com/mcbeet/beet/graphs/contributors) for making this possible in the first place<br>
-Thanks to the [Spyglass team](https://github.com/SpyglassMC/Spyglass/graphs/contributors) for making such a flexible datapack extension<br>
+- [Spyglass team](https://github.com/SpyglassMC/Spyglass/graphs/contributors) for making such a flexible datapack extension<br>
-Thanks to the [FuncFusion team](https://github.com/FuncFusion) for their datapack icons extension and their help for making this guide
+- [FuncFusion team](https://github.com/FuncFusion) for their datapack icons extension and their help for making this guide